josdem/hugo/content/techtalk/java/executors.md

 I have been sleeping: 3 seconds
 ```

-In Java 8, the `CompletableFuture` class was introduced.
-Along with the Future interface.
+In Java 8, the `CompletableFuture` class was introduced and also implements this `Future` interface.

 ```java
 import java.util.concurrent.TimeUnit;